SaskaAloric/IntroCompleNeT2023/README.md

 # IntroCompleNeT2023

-Repo containing materials for Introduction to complex networks theory course of ADA master programme
+This repository will be continually updated to include all materials needed for the course Introduction to complex networks theory thought at Advanced Data Analytics master programme of University of Belgrade.